Move Forward Guide

 When you are medically stable, the physical therapist will help you learn to move about in a wheelchair, and stand and walk with an assistive device.

-It is normal to experience post-operative swelling.
-Your therapist will help you maintain compression on your residual limb to protect it, reduce and control swelling, and help it heal.
+Compression to reduce swelling.
+It is normal to experience postoperative swelling.
+Your physical therapist will help you maintain compression on your residual limb to protect it, reduce and control swelling, and help it heal.
 Compression can be accomplished by:

 - Wrapping the limb with elastic bandages